harness/developer-hub/docs/software-engineering-insights/access-control/manage-access-control-for-collections.md

 Note that if you are creating a custom resource group ensure that you have added the required **Administrative Functions** permissions to enable the user to access and operate over the respective resource entities.
 For example: In this scenario, the resource group must have permissions for `orgs`, `projects` etc.
 :::

-### Add User with specific Insights View Access at the Project Level
+### Add User with specific Collections Edit Access at the Project Level

-In this scenario, we will configure a user with view permissions to specific Insights at the Project Level.
+In this scenario, we will configure a user with **Edit/Manage** permissions to specific **Collections** at the **Project Level**.

 #### Step 1: Configure the resource group

 In this scenario, we will use two resource groups and associate them with the user.

 1. **Built-in project-level resource group:** Project Viewer - All Project Level Resources.
-2. **Custom Resource group:** Newly created resource group with permissions to specific Insights under the project.
+2. **Custom Resource group:** Newly created resource group with permissions to specific Collections under the project.

 To create the custom **Resource Group**: